 When asked, she told Collider: "We're still in the edit.
 I was doing ADR for it two weeks ago.
 That's the funny thing about these jobs is you're done, you wrap, but you're not really done.
 So, I'll probably be working on it until the end."

-Netflix previously confirmed via social media that season 2 of the hit fantasy show has wrapped, sharing a snap of star Ortega.
+Hype for more from Wednesday has been building ever since Netflix confirmed via social media late last year that season 2 of the hit fantasy show has wrapped, sharing a snap of star Ortega.

 A caption alongside the snap read: "Rest in Production.
 That’s a wrap on Season 2."
 Filming had been taking place in Ireland.